Skip to main content

 Plan product work, epics, sprints, and ownershipYesNo

-Atomically claim agent work from a shared role queueNoYes
+Atomically claim AI-assisted work from a shared role queueNoYes

-In short: Jira tracks what humans want to happen and who owns it.
-ForkFlux transports the machine-readable execution context that lets AI agents safely continue work across tools, machines, and accounts.
+In short: Jira tracks what humans want to happen and who owns it at the project-management level.
+ForkFlux records the structured execution timeline that lets teams understand what happened inside AI-assisted engineering workflows across tools, machines, roles, and accounts.

 Where does the 24 hours per month context-transfer estimate come from?